Hyperlactation – Causes, Signs, and Remedies

-Hyperlactation syndrome is the condition where breast milk overflow occurs in excessive quantities because of increased milk production.
+Hyperlactation syndrome is a condition that causes a woman’s body to produce excess breast milk.
 This results in the milk spurting out of the breast with a lot of force and in large amounts.
 At times, milk begins to leak out of the breast more frequently than it should be.
-All of these conditions can make it difficult for the baby to feed off the breast properly.
+This condition can make it difficult for you to breastfeed your baby properly.

 An optimal level of breastmilk production and feeding is a good sign for both the mother and the child to know that he is getting enough milk and the body is producing the right amount, too.
 Excessive production could lead you to believe that your baby isn’t having enough or the forceful spurting of milk could cause your baby to refuse to breastfeed as well.